v2sCollections/City-of-Dreams/README.md

 - Reduces the time taken to pass through the Dogtown vehicle checkpoints by roughly 66%.
 - New transmog system with 30+ clothing slots
 - Allows you to manage an unlimited amount of outfits with your names
-- Converts your existing wardrobe sets to a new system at a first launch
+- Converts your existing wardrobe sets to a new system at a first launch.
+- Adds little check marks to the recipe icons in the crafting menu so that you can tell what you already own.
 </details>

 ***